aaayyuusshh/spoti-recap/README.md

-# your-spotify
+# SpotiRecap
-shows you your top artists or tracks of the past month, 6 months, or all time in Spotify 💚
+Displays your Spotify top tracks, artists, or genres of the past month, 6 months, or all time.

+You can view and share your music taste and listening habits anytime now!
 ___

-auth flow being used: https://developer.spotify.com/documentation/web-api/tutorials/code-flow
+## How It Works / Architecture

+## Getting Started

+_Built with TypeScript/React(frontend), Java/Spring Boot(backend), Python(automation), and unconditional love for music._